lambnathan/lambnathan/README.md

 # 👋 Hi, I’m @lambnathan, welcome to my GitHub!
 - 👀 I’m interested in creating interesting things with code, and figuring out how things work.
 - 🌱 I’m currently finishing my last semester at the Colorado School of Mines.
-- 📫 Connect with me on LinnkedIn: https://www.linkedin.com/in/nathan-lambert-722651195/
+- 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/nathan-lambert-722651195/

 <!---
 lambnathan/lambnathan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.